 What if my appointment is after Nov.
 2nd?

-- When you make an appointment at a CVS Pharmacy Store or a SDP School Vaccine Clinic you will receive an email confirmation for your appointment.
-Forward the email to your school nurse to request a provisional admission date until child’s scheduled appointment.
+- When you make an appointment at a CVS Pharmacy Store you will receive an email confirmation for your appointment.
+Forward the email to your school nurse to request a provisional admission date until your child’s scheduled appointment.